-In everything attempted by students, faculty, staff, and all other stakeholders of Barton Community College, the following pledge applies: On my honor as a Cougar, I am acting with integrity in academics.
+In all aspects undertaken by students, faculty, staff and all other stakeholders of Barton Community College, the following pledge applies:

+On my honor as a Cougar, I am acting with integrity in academics.
 I am acting per personal and institutional values and refraining from any form of academic dishonesty, and I will not tolerate the academic dishonesty of others.